thorek/gama/libs/doc/permissions.md

 ## Permission Delegate

-If you have a `assocTo` relationship between two entities, you can delegate the permssion evaluation to the `assocTo` entity.
+Often the definition of roles, rights and Assigned Entities are repeated identitcal for many entities.
+If you have an `assocTo` relationship between two entities you can avoid this duplication and delegate the permission definition to the `assocTo` entity.
+The role rights are identitcal to the ones at the delegate entity.
+Even if the permissions at the delegate entity include a permission expression or AssignedEntity - an expression is created in which the foreignKeys match the permitted ids from the delegate entity.

 Let's say there is the following _domain definition_.

 ```yaml
 entity: